Society for Family Health (SFH)

 SFH plans to invest a total of 6.23 million euros.
 The Facility Investing for Employment grants a subsidy of 5.13 million euros (82%).
 The Facility’s funds will mainly finance the construction of the Health Posts, their technical equipment, and the purchase of the seven ambulances.

-The Facility Investing for Employment (IFE) of KfW Development Bank is part of the Special Initiative on Training and Job Creation of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The Facility Investing for Employment (IFE) of KfW Development Bank is part of the Special Initiative "Decent Work for a Just Transition" of the German Federal Ministry for Economic Cooperation and Development (BMZ).
 With its support, the Facility wants to remove barriers that prevent the creation of new and better jobs in the private sector.

 A project with